 Is there a minimum transfer amount?

 The minimum number of rewards points you can transfer into KrisFlyer is 2,500 (converting to 1,000 KrisFlyer miles).
-There are then larger blocks available for transfer and you should be aiming to accrue a decent rewards points balance before transferring as each block attracts the $26.75 transfer fee.
+You can structure your points transfer in larger blocks instead, or add multiple smaller blocks but you should be aiming to accrue a decent rewards points balance before transferring as each rewards block code transferred attracts the $26.75 transfer fee.

-Remember the golden rule – if you combine more than one block in a rewards to points conversion you’ll be charged $26.75 for each one!
+Remember the golden rule – if you combine more than one block size (‘rewards code’) in a rewards to points conversion you’ll be charged $26.75 for each one!

 How long do miles take to credit to KrisFlyer?